fulanvpn/spark2XBMCAddon/README.md

 spark2XBMCAddon
 ===============

-A VIDEO ADDON for Spark 2 Receiver
+A XBMC VIDEO ADDON for Spark 2 Receiver